 2. Stock-Based Compensation - Effective January 1, 2006, the Company adopted the provisions of Statement of Financial Accounting Standards ("SFAS") No. 123(R), "Share-Based Payment" ("SFAS 123(R)").
 SFAS 123(R) establishes accounting for stock-based awards based on the fair value of the award measured at grant date.
 Accordingly, stock-based compensation cost is recognized as an expense over the requisite service period.
 The Company previously recognized expense in accordance with Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees," and related interpretations and provided the required pro forma disclosures of SFAS No. 123, "Accounting for Stock-Based Compensation" ("SFAS 123").
 The Company elected to adopt the modified prospective application method as provided by SFAS 123(R).
 Under the modified prospective method, prior period results are not restated.
-The fair value of (i) stock options granted after December 31, 2005 and (ii) the unvested portion of stock options granted after the Company's initial filing of its registration statement on Form S-1 on July 13, 2004 for its initial public offering and before the adoption of SFAS 123(R) are recognized as compensation expense using the Black-Scholes method.
+The fair value of (i) stock options granted after December 31, 2005 and (ii) the unvested portion of stock options granted after the Company's initial filing of its registration statement on Form S-1 on July 13, 2004 for its initial public offering and before the adoption of SFAS 123(R) are recognized as compensation expense using the Black-Scholes option pricing method.
 Stock options granted prior to July 13, 2004, the date the Company became a public company, will continue to be accounted for and recognized as compensation expense using the intrinsic value method under APB Opinion No. 25 and related interpretations as required under SFAS 123(R).
-Prior to the adoption of SFAS No. 123(R), tax benefits in excess of compensation cost recognized were reported as operating cash flows.
-SFAS No. 123(R) requires excess tax benefits to be reported as a financing cash flow rather than as a reduction of taxes paid.
+Prior to the adoption of SFAS No. 123(R), tax benefits in excess of compensation of taxes paid.

-At June 30, 2006, the Company had two stock option plans and an employee stock purchase plan-the 1998 Stock Option Plan, the 2004 Equity Incentive Plan and the 2004 Employee Stock Purchase Plan ("ESPP Plan").
-For the three and six months ended June 30, 2006, the Company's net income was \$1.1 million and \$0.7 million, respectively.
-This included \$3.1 million and \$5.8 million, respectively, in stock-based compensation.
+At September 30, 2006, the Company had two stock option plans and an employee stock purchase plan-the 1998 Stock Option Plan, the 2004 Equity Incentive Plan and the 2004 Employee Stock Purchase Plan ("ESPP Plan").
+For the three and nine months ended September 30, 2006, the Company's net loss was \$1.9 million and \$1.2 million, respectively.
+This included \$3.0 million and \$8.7 million, respectively, of stock-based compensation expense.